nekr0z/linux-on-huawei-matebook-13-2019/README.md

     sudo batpro custom [1-100] [1-100]

 to set the thresholds to any percentages you like.
 This [batpro script](batpro) is really a modification of a more general [script by aymanbagabas](https://github.com/aymanbagabas/huawei_ec), so you can use that one instead if you like.
-Both are based on a dirty hack, and the proper solution would require someone with knowledge to design a `natacpi` driver for MateBook 13 so that these settings can be controlled by TLP and other tools.
+Both are based on a dirty hack, and the proper solution is using [Huawei-WMI](https://github.com/aymanbagabas/Huawei-WMI) driver.

 > Battery protection works by not charging the laptop if battery is already above the minimal threshold when plugged into AC, and stopping the charging as soon as the battery charge reaches the maximum threshold.
 The battery controller is known to restore the thresholds to defaults after time: on MateBook X it is [known to happen](http://disq.us/p/20z3s00) after a reboot or three, and Angry Ameba [demonstrated](https://4pda.ru/forum/index.php?showtopic=945809&view=findpost&p=84391501) (source in Russian) that battery controller settings get reset after several hours on a switched off MateBook 13.
 Obviously, Huawei PC Manager monitors this and restores these settings as required.
-Our scripts don't.
+Huawei-WMI driver and my script don't.

 There's also [a system tray applet](https://github.com/nekr0z/matebook-applet/releases) if you would rather have some GUI.